 We had the most wonderful time celebrating Halloween at West Midland Safari Park.
 We fed a giraffe, spotted white tigers, danced with dinosaurs, and met some seriously spooky witches and wizards!
 Let us tell you all about it in our West Midland Safari Park review.

 West Midland Safari Park is situated in Bewdley just outside of Kidderminster.
 It’s a good idea to get there early if you want to see everything as there is so much to see and do.
 We chose to visit during the ‘Spooky Spectacular’ event to celebrate Halloween this year.
 We were so impressed by our visit, we decided to share it with you in this West Midland Safari Park review.

-West Midland Safari Park is divided into a walk through leisure park as well as the safari drive through.
+West Midland Safari Park has been divided into a walk through leisure park as well as a safari drive through.
 You can book your tickets here the admission prices are £24 for adults and £19 for children from 3 to 15 years.